greekboyxyz/TPV_CodeV2/README.md

 >DIEL/Rh_Spline.txt (Scan.exe will read the metal material data from the file Rh_Spline.txt in the DIEL folder... this is data for the metal Rhodium (Rh))

-# II.
+# III.
 Notes on Different Systems
 (1) oxide-oxide layers (ex.
 Fe3O4-Al2O3, or Fe3O4-Fe2O3) on top of BR

     Fe3O4 is absorbing and has a high melting point.